 GoDaddy offers the full gamut of services and ties them all in together well.
 Check out their services here.

-Like any hosting company, they have issues with security.
+Like any large hosting company, they have issues with security.
 They represent a huge target to takedown…especially when political controversy erupts.
 But – GoDaddy has the scale and resources to preemptively tackle security problems that smaller hosts can’t work with.
 This feature has to do with their huge scale (they have plenty of technology directed at thwarting spam and hackers), but also with GoDaddy’s restrictive policies (which will be a Con) but for now it also keeps out spam and the attacks.
 They’ve recently acquired Sucuri and SiteLock – two major companies in the web security world.

 And that’s a good thing.

 6. GoDaddy Has Phone Support And Little Down-Time

 Some internet veterans will scoff at this (GoDaddy used to be absolutely notorious) but recently GoDaddy has greatly improved their customer service since the mid-2000s.
 They have improved even more so under their new CEO, and the new direction they set out in July of 2013.
 And more importantly for many customers – they offer 24/7 phone support, which is not common among hosting companies.

 It’s not world-class, but for a huge corporate entity with super-discounted hosting… good support is a Pro in my book.